PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 **Creating a new store**

+## Objective 2.1;
 ## Working with BTCPay Server;

 The objective of this course block will be to have a general understanding of BTCPay Server software.
 In a shared environment, it’s recommended to follow the instructor’s demonstration and follow along with the BTCPay Server Coursebook to follow the teacher.
 You will learn how to create a wallet through multiple methods.
 Examples include Hot wallet setups and hardware wallets connected through BTCPay Server Vault.
 These objectives occur in the Demo environment, displayed and given access to by your course instructor.

-If you follow this course by yourself, you can find a list of third-party hosts for Demo purposes at https:// directory.btcpayserver.org/filter/hosts.
-We strongly advise against using these third- party options as production environments, but they serve the right purposes for an introduction to using Bitcoin and BTCPay Server.
+If you follow this course by yourself, you can find a list of third-party hosts for Demo purposes at https://directory.btcpayserver.org/filter/hosts.
+We strongly advise against using these third-party options as production environments, but they serve the right purposes for an introduction to using Bitcoin and BTCPay Server.

 As a BTCPay Server rockstar trainee, you might have previous experience setting up a Bitcoin node.
 This course will talk specifically tailored to the BTCPay Server Software stack.